icons8/lunacy-docs/docs/interface.md

 ## [The Inspector](#the-inspector)

 The Inspector is the panel that appears on the right of the Lunacy interface.
-When you create a new document, the first thing you see on the right is not yet the Inspector but the panel of presets of the <a href="https://lunacy.docs.icons8.com/tools/#artboard-tool" target="_blank">artboard tool</a>.
+When you create a new document, the first thing you see on the right is not yet the Inspector but the panel of presets of the <a href="https://lunacy.docs.icons8.com/tools/#frame-tool" target="_blank">frame tool</a>.
 Lunacy enables it by default upon creation of a new document.
-And only you add an artboard or add and select another layer, the Property Inspector appears.
+And only when you add a frame or add and select another layer, the Property Inspector appears.

-The set of controls and settings displayed in the Inspector varies with the type of layer that you select on the canvas.
+The set of controls and settings displayed in the Inspector varies with the type of layer selected on the canvas.
 Below is a description of Inspector elements common for almost all layer types.

 <table>
     <thead>